sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/install-sensu.md

 This installation guide describes how to install the Sensu backend, Sensu agent, and sensuctl command line tool.

-The instructions in this guide explain how to install Sensu for proof-of-concept purposes or testing in a development environment using one of our [supported packages][14].
+These instructions explain how to install Sensu for proof-of-concept purposes or testing in a development environment.
-Use a supported package to follow this guide.
+We recommend using a [supported package][14] to follow this guide.

 To build from source and install Sensu from a [binary distribution][23], follow the [Sensu Go installation instructions on GitHub][44].